paramsingh96-zz/NinJump/README.md

 #### Follow the steps there, and run the NinJump.cpp file from bin folder.

+### We can directly run the NinJump.exe file from DosBox as well.

 #### Try making your own games.

 #### Enjoy!